developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/input/barcode/index.md

 ## Configure Scanner Settings

 **Configure scanner settings** option is accessible through the DataWedge profile settings.
 It configures the scanner parameters specifying how the barcode is scanned, including the selected scanner (e.g. camera, 2D Imager, Bluetooth scanner, etc.), decoder, decoder parameters, reader params and scan params.
-Refer to the corresponding sections below for further information.
+Refer to the corresponding sections below on each option for further information.
 <br>

 <img style="height:350px" src="configure_scanner_settings.png"/>